 Jim Phillips is a Technical Committee alternate for NFPA 70E, the committee is who writes and finalizes the standard.
 He is also the co-chairman of IEEE-1584 (Guide for Performing Arc-Flash Hazard Calculations), this is the standard that details our equations for arc flash calculations.

 NFPA 70E has taken a very direct path towards prioritizing risk before work begins.
 It is now relatively straightforward for a trained individual to calculate arc flash hazards utilizing engineering software.
-However ultimately if we can avoid the hazard then we are better off, this is identified in a risk analysis.
+However, ultimately if we can avoid the hazard then we are better off, this is identified in a risk analysis.
 Consider a large enclosed pad mount transformer, operating normally, doors closed, in good condition.
-An individual may walk by this very large arc flash hazard with no risk of ever being hurt from this hazard.
+An individual may walk by this very large arc flash hazard with no risk of ever being hurt.
 Additionally, a trained worker may carefully swing open the door on this transformer for visual or IR inspection with no risk either as long as proper risk mitigation has been put into place.

 We want to provide you with the most current data to support your electrical safety decisions, that is our obligation.